 AT evaluators and trainers must maintain accurate contact information with the VR ATU to ensure that the information is accurate and up-to-date.

-Evaluation providers must submit a current AT inventory list within 30 calendar days of contract signature, and submit updated inventory lists any time the provider purchases new inventory.
+Evaluation providers must submit a current AT inventory list within 30 calendar days of contract signature, and submit updated inventory lists upon the purchase of new inventory.
 Evaluators and/or trainers must obtain new models, upgrades, or versions of approved software within 45 calendar days of product release.
 ATU prefers evaluators submit up-to-date AT inventory lists by email.

 All VR service providers, including AT evaluators and trainers, must have a service authorization before they provide services to VR customers.
 The service provider must ensure that the service authorization indicates the specific services, dates, and number of hours he or she provides before providing any service to a VR customer.
 Only services properly indicated on the service authorization, can be funded by VR.
 Services provided out of date or in excess of the hours indicated on the service authorization do not qualify for payment.

 Evaluators must conduct evaluations with a one-to-one evaluator-to-customer ratio.
 Facility-based trainers or on-site trainers can provide group training but must not exceed one staff member to three customers.

+An assistive technology services provider delivers evaluations and/or training in a facility, a place of business owned, leased, operated, or otherwise occupied for business by the service provider, such as Lighthouse for the Blind.
+For our purposes, “on-site” refers to a location that is not owned, leased, or otherwise occupied for business by a service provider, such as a customer’s home, a public library, school, or worksite.

 9.2.2 Assistive Technology Evaluator Qualifications